 Examples of wrongful termination include firing someone due to discrimination or as a means to retaliate for a whistleblower claim.
 Employers also cannot fire an employee without reason when a contract is in place, stating that employees cannot be fired without just cause.

 These cases can be complicated.
 You might not know if you have a wrongful termination case.
-Call us for a free consultation with our employment lawyer to find out if you have a case.
+Call us for a confidential consultation with our employment lawyer to find out if you have a case.

 Non-compete and Confidentially Agreements

 Many employers ask their employees to sign non-compete and confidentially agreements.
 Many people sign on the dotted line without understanding their rights or what the agreements entail.
 If you have to sign such an agreement, it’s wise to have an employment lawyer look over it first.
 Failing to do so could cause you to give up your rights as an employee.
-With a free consultation, we make it easy to find out how to move forward.
+With a confidential consultation, we make it easy to find out how to move forward.
 After you get legal advice from our employment lawyer, you will have confidence in your decision.

 Experienced Rochester Employment Lawyer on Your Side